mermaid-min/mermaid-min.github.io/projects/Recipe.md

 ## Key Features

+**Recipe Conversion Tools**
+- Portion Scaling: Adjust portions up or down easily.
+Users enter their desired servings, and the ingredient list scales automatically.
+- Measurement Conversions: Convert between units like cups to grams, tablespoons to ounces, and other standard units (including metric to imperial and vice versa).
+This ensures accurate quantities for any recipe and supports international users.

-**Recipe Customization**
+**Recipe Categories**
-- Adjustable Portions: Users can modify recipe quantities to fit their needs (limited to basic ingredient scaling).
-- Recipe Categories: Recipes are organized into a few primary categories such as Italian, Korean, Filipino, and Baking for easy browsing.
+- Recipes are organized into a few primary categories such as Italian, Korean, Filipino, and Baking for easy browsing.

 **Community Engagement**
 - Comment System: Users can comment on recipes to share tips or ask questions.